-42 GOING FURTHER: RUNNING GROMACS-OPENMM FROM THE COMMAND LINE mdrun_openmm is the command to actually start the simulation.
+Figure 5.1: Suggested parameter settings to generate initial files to run a GROMACS simulation mdrun_openmm is the command to actually start the simulation.
 There are a few more steps that you need to take before you are ready to start the simulation.